 We’re more attractive as partners because we are less afraid to show all of who we are — the good, the not so good and the ugly — and therefore less afraid to be “just ourselves”.
 People see us as in control of our lives and who we are now — and certain about our future including who we’re are becoming.
 That kind of confidence is more magnetic than hitting the gym or growing our social network.

-The pressure to do things “right” and then repeat to obtain the same or a similar outcomes often leads to performance anxiety, feelings of inadequacy and disappointment in oneself.
+The pressure to do things “right” often leads to performance anxiety, feelings of inadequacy and disappointment in oneself.

 People who feel disappointed in themselves don’t make good relationship partners.
 And if they are not self-aware, they project their disappointment on their partners.